The health benefits of gardening are obvious, look at my 40 year old mate John

 Herb Garden

 A garden style for a herbalist or cook.
-Grow perennials and annual herbs for cooking in a dry sunny position.
+Grow perennials and annual herbs in a dry sunny position for cooking, herbal tea and scent.
 Try to have the herb garden near a door or window to enjoy the scent herbs give off.

 Organic Garden